UnityPlatformer/UnityPlatformer.github.io/README.md

 Unity Platformer that I made for social studies
 ===============================================

-## Welcome to my game
+Welcome to my game!
-I hope it's fun

-You can play it online or download it for Windows
+This is the repository website where I host the online version of my game, and I also have download links (coming soon)